NikDaStick/NikolasMargaritisBlueStamp/index.md

 As my starter project, I created a useless box that flicks a lever off after it is flicked on.
 This is done by a motor that is attached to an arm in the machine that activates when a lever is flicked on.
 In addition to this, there is also an LED hooked up to the circuit which turns green when the arm is starting to flick the lever back and turns red after the arm has flicked the lever.

 Included components:
-  - Lever             Switch that can turn on and off a circuit
+  - Lever:             Switch that can turn on and off a circuit
-  - LED               Light-emmiting diode
+  - LED:               Light-emmiting diode
-  - Resistor          Resists the voltage in a circuit
+  - Resistor:          Resists the voltage in a circuit
-  - Pressure Switch   Switch that can be turned on and off through pressure
+  - Pressure Switch:   Switch that can be turned on and off through pressure
-  - Motor             Converts electrical energy passed through the circuit into mechanical energy
+  - Motor:             Converts electrical energy passed through the circuit into mechanical energy
-  - Batteries         Gives power to the circuit
+  - Batteries:         Gives power to the circuit
-  - Circuit Board     Where components are soldered onto to create a circuit
+  - Circuit Board:     Where components are soldered onto to create a circuit

 <img src="starterProject_front.png" width="425"/> <img src="starterProject_back.png" width="223"/>